Frances Bardsley Academy for Girls: Overview

 The school is located on Brentwood Road, Romford.
 In 2011 the school had 1308 pupils on its roll.
 The majority of pupils have white UK backgrounds though there has been a steady increase in girls from other ethnic and cultural backgrounds including African-Caribbean and those from the Indian subcontinent.

 The student body represents girls from many different council estates.
 Just over 7% of pupils claim free school meals which is below the national average.

 Until 2003 the school was based on two separate sites; the Upper School (school years 9–13) at the existing site in Brentwood Road (built in 1910) and the Lower School (school years 7 and 8) at a separate site in Heath Park Road (built in 1906 and recognised by the Essex Education authority in 1909 when a commemorative stone was placed in the wall at the front of the school).
 These two sites were around a quarter of a mile from one another, and joined by a long road which is Catherine Road at the Lower School end and Lawrence Road at the Upper School end.
 Girls from the Upper School often attended lessons on the Lower School site.
 GCSE and AS/A Level Art and Design were two of the subjects which girls frequently had to travel between the two sites for.
 It was considered that this was a less than desirable situation.

 It was this less than desirable situation which meant that in 2003 the Lower School Site was sold and developed into houses and flats.
-The main school building was converted into 12 apartments and 2 duplex galleried houses and renamed ‘Academy Square’.
+The main school building was converted into 12 apartments and 2 duplex galleried houses and renamed 'Academy Square'.
 As it is a grade II Listed Building it could not be knocked down.
 This project was not completed entirely until 2006 and went on to win the Built-In Quality Award from the London District Surveyors Association.
 This part of the work was done by Cove Architects who specialise in "Built-In" architecture (i.e. when a building which already exists is converted into something else).

 The other buildings, including the gym, "B-Block" (a prefabricated building dating from the late 1980s) and "wing" (a supposedly temporary structure dating from the 1940s and consisting of a science laboratory and three classrooms) were demolished, and houses built on them.
-This estate is now known as ‘Academy Fields’.
+This estate is now known as 'Academy Fields'.

-Motto

-The schools motto is "Gladly Lerne, Gladly Teche" and comes from the quotation "And gladly wolde he lerne, and gladly teche."